Coderzthereal/xmlbuilder/README.md

+# THERE IS AN UPDATE COMING SOON
+It will have things like cleaner code, better comments, and indentation in the output.

 # xmlbuilder: A simple way to build XML
 This library is very short.
 All it does is allow you to write XML in a very Ruby-ish way.